ana-albergaria/LAPR2-ISEP/docs/SprintA/FURPS.md

 ### Interface aesthetics and design
 - “All the images/figures produced during the software development process should be recorded in SVG format.” - In this context, the image's format will influence the images' quality in the application.
 It has a different impact in another context, namely in the “Others (+)” category, in the “Implementation” subcategory.
-- The user interface must be simple, intuitive and consistent.
+- The user interface must be simple, intuitive and consistent. - In this context, it specifies how the interface should be.

 ### Consistency and standards
 - “All the images/figures produced during the software development process should be recorded in SVG format.”
 - “To facilitate the access to the results, the application must allow ordering the clients by TIF and by name.”  - In this context, it focus on the usability, that is, the facility with which a user can access the results.
 It has a different impact in the “Functionality” Category, in the “Printing” subcategory.
 - "The application must support the English language only." - All the application has to be in English, therefore the consistency aspect.
 It has a different impact in the "Functionality" in the subcategory "Localization".
-- The user interface must be simple, intuitive and consistent.
+- The user interface must be simple, intuitive and consistent. - In this context, it informs that the application sould be consistent.

 ### Help and documentation
 - “Therefore, at least two sorting algorithms should be evaluated and documented in the application user manual (in the annexes) that must be delivered with the application.”
 - “The time complexity analysis of the algorithms should be properly documented in the application user manual (in the annexes) that must be delivered with the application”
 - “The accuracy of the prediction models should be analysed and documented in the application user manual (in the annexes) that must be delivered with the application.”

 In this context, all three points above mention that the two sorting algorithms, the time complexity analysis of the algorithms and the accuracy of the prediction models, should be correctly and appropriately documented.
 It has a different impact in another context, namely in the “Functionality” category, in the “Help” subcategory.

-- “use Javadoc to generate useful documentation for Java code.”

 ## Reliability